 Some people find it harder to look at faces than others.
 Some people find it makes them feel uncomfortable or anxious.
 Some people find it hard because it is hard for them to keep still.
 Some people find it hard because they have trouble remembering.
 Some people find it hard because they don’t find faces as interesting as other people do.

-It’s not your fault if you find it hard to look at faces when you are talking with them, it’s just the way your brain is right now.
+It’s not your fault if you find it hard to look at faces when you are talking with them, it’s just the way your brain is.
 But if you would like to work on this, I can try to help you.
 Many people slowly over time do feel better about doing this, and get better at it.
+We can see if this happens for you if you like.

 Recent research suggests that looking at people’s faces rather than directly into people’s eyes – may be easier for some young people and yet still achieve all the benefits associated with more direct eye contact.